nawab312/AWS/Security/AWS_GuardDuty/Notes.md

 Amazon GuardDuty is a security service provided by AWS that helps detect suspicious activity and potential threats in your cloud environment.
 In simple terms, it acts like a security guard that watches over your AWS account and alerts you when it notices something unusual or potentially harmful.
 Here’s how it works:

-- **Continuous Monitoring:** GuardDuty continuously monitors your AWS resources, such as EC2 instances, S3 buckets, and IAM activities.
-It looks for patterns that might indicate malicious activity, like unauthorized access, unusual API calls, or data leaks.
+*How It Works:*
+- Data Sources: GuardDuty analyzes log data from AWS CloudTrail (API calls), VPC Flow Logs (network activity), and Route 53 DNS logs (domain name system queries).
-- **Threat Detection:** It uses machine learning, anomaly detection, and integrated threat intelligence (from trusted sources) to detect various types of threats.
-For example, if an attacker tries to log in to your AWS account with the wrong credentials multiple times, GuardDuty will notice and raise an alert.
+- Threat Detection: GuardDuty uses machine learning models, anomaly detection, and integrated threat intelligence feeds to automatically detect known attack patterns and unknown threats in real-time.
-- **Automatic Alerts:** When GuardDuty detects something suspicious, it automatically generates a security finding (alert).
-These findings can be reviewed, and you can take action based on them, such as blocking malicious IP addresses or investigating the incident further.
+- Findings: When GuardDuty identifies suspicious activity, it generates findings that categorize the type of issue and provide details on how to mitigate the threat.
+Each finding includes:
+  - A severity level (low, medium, high).
+  - The affected AWS resources.
+  - Recommended actions for remediation.
+- Alerts & Integration: You can integrate GuardDuty findings with other AWS security services (e.g., AWS Security Hub) and create alerts or automated responses via AWS CloudWatch or AWS Lambda.

+*Common Use Cases for AWS GuardDuty:*
+- Detecting Compromised Resources: Identify if an EC2 instance is compromised, running crypto-mining malware, or engaged in data exfiltration.
+- Identifying Unauthorized Access: Detect any unauthorized login attempts using stolen IAM credentials or attempts to access your AWS resources from suspicious IP addresses.
+- Monitoring VPC Traffic: GuardDuty can detect unusual network traffic patterns, such as port scanning or communication with known malicious IPs.
+- Protecting S3 Buckets: Detect data exfiltration attempts from S3 buckets or suspicious access patterns.